OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ### Argon2id

 [Argon2](https://en.wikipedia.org/wiki/Argon2) is the winner of the 2015 [Password Hashing Competition](https://password-hashing.net).
-There are three different versions of the algorithm, and the Argon2**id** variant should be used where available, as it provides a balanced approach to resisting both side channel and GPU-based attacks.
+There are three different versions of the algorithm, and the Argon2id variant should be used, as it provides a balanced approach to resisting both side channel and GPU-based attacks.

-Rather than a simple work factor like other algorithms, Argon2 has three different parameters that can be configured, meaning that it's more complicated to correctly tune for the environment.
-The specification from 2015 contains [guidance on choosing appropriate parameters](https://password-hashing.net/argon2-specs.pdf).
-There is also a 2021 [IETF draft](https://tools.ietf.org/html/draft-ietf-kitten-password-storage-03#section-5.1) on tuning Argon2 and other password storage algorithms.
+Rather than a simple work factor like other algorithms, Argon2id has three different parameters that can be configured.
+Argon2id should use one of the following configuration settings as a base miniimum which includes the degree of parallelism (p), the minimum memory size (m), and the minimum number of iterations (t).

-However, if you're not in a position to properly tune Argon2, then a simpler algorithm such as [bcrypt](#bcrypt) may be a better choice.
+- m=37 MiB, t=1, p=1
+- m=15 MiB, t=2, p=1

 ### bcrypt

-[bcrypt](https://en.wikipedia.org/wiki/bcrypt) is the most widely supported of the algorithms and should be the default choice unless there are specific requirements for PBKDF2, or appropriate knowledge to tune Argon2.
+[bcrypt](https://en.wikipedia.org/wiki/bcrypt) is a widely supported algorithm and should be second choice if Argon2id is not available or there are specific requirements for PBKDF2.

 The minimum work factor for bcrypt should be 12.